House Panel Subpoenas Biden Aides Over His Mental Fitness

 KEY QUOTES

-"Key White House staff must come before our committee so we can provide the transparency and accountability that Americans deserve," Republican U.S. Representative James Comer, the panel's chair, said.
+"Key White House staff must come before our committee so we can provide the transparency and accountability that Americans deserve," Republican U.S. Rep. James Comer, the panel's chair, said.

 "According to one former Biden aide, these three employees – Annie Tomasini, Anthony Bernal, and Ashley Williams – have created 'a protective bubble around' President Biden," the panel added.